EVPlab/Chronic-Pain-Spreading/README.md

 Study highlights:

-- We developed a psychosocial model using data from the UK Biobank (n=500k) capable of predicting and characterizing the longitudinal development of chronic pain in healthy individuals and its spreading or recovery in patients.
+- We developed a psychosocial model using data from the UK Biobank (n= ~ 500k) capable of predicting and characterizing the longitudinal development of chronic pain in healthy individuals and its spreading or recovery in patients.
 - The psychosocial model was found to be more closely linked to